Last Updated on June 1, 2026

 The image below shows a typical users Pictures folder with the extra large icon view enabled.
 As you can see, it only shows around half of the thumbnail preview image for each folder.

 To have the folder preview take up the entire icon, we will be using an app called Folder Thumbnail Fix.
-It’s free to use and can be downloaded here.
+Itβs free to use and can be downloaded directly from the developer repository online.
+You will receive a compressed zip file.
+You must extract it to a local folder on your computer before attempting to run it.

-You will then see a UAC prompt asking for permission to make the changes and you will need to click on the Yes button to continue.
-If your account is not a local administrator, then you will need to know the name and password of one to continue.
+You will then see a UAC prompt asking for permission to make the changes.
+You will need to click on the Yes button to continue.
+If your account is not a local administrator, you will be blocked.
+You will need to know the name and password of one to continue past this strict security screen.

-Once you click the Yes button, the app will restart Windows Explorer so your screen will go blank and then return to normal after a few seconds.
+Once you click the Yes button, the app will instantly restart Windows Explorer.
+Your screen will go blank completely for a moment.
+Do not panic.
+The taskbar and desktop icons will return to normal after a few seconds.

+Open File Explorer from your taskbar.
+Navigate to a directory containing images.
 Then you will see that your folder icons show the entire thumbnail preview rather than the partial preview.
+The picture will now stretch beautifully across the entire folder graphic.

-One thing to keep in mind is that when your computer gets updated via Windows Update, you may have to run the tool again to enable the full picture view for your folders in File Explorer.
+One critical thing to keep in mind is how Microsoft handles system patching.
+When your computer gets updated via Windows Update, the operating system often overwrites custom desktop UI modifications.
+You may have to run the tool again manually.
+This will instantly re-enable the full picture view for your folders in File Explorer.

 For additional training resources, check out our online IT training courses.